dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Gen-Vx-Mask
 ~~~~~~~~~~~

-**Q. Gen-Vx-Mask - How do I mask region intersection between stations and
-polyline?**

-**I have a list of stations to use for verification.
-I also have a poly
+**Q. Gen-Vx-Mask - I have a list of stations to use for verification.
-region defined.
-If I specify both of these should the result
+I also have a poly region defined.
+If I specify both of these should
-be a union of them?**
+the result be a union of them?**

 A.
 These settings are defined in the "mask" section of the Point-Stat